CoreCivic: History

 Corrections Corporation of America (CCA) was founded in Nashville, Tennessee, on January 28, 1983, by Thomas W. Beasley, Robert Crants and T. Don Hutto.
-Beasley served as the chairman of the Tennessee Republican Party; Crants was the chief financial officer of a real estate company in Nashville; Hutto was the president-elect of the American Correctional Association, and according to a 2018 Time Magazine investigation, ran a Manhattan-sized Tennessee cotton plantation where Black convicts picked cotton for no pay.
+Beasley served as the chairman of the Tennessee Republican Party; Crants was the chief financial officer of a real estate company in Nashville; Hutto was the president-elect of the American Correctional Association, and according to a 2018 Time investigation, ran a Manhattan-sized Tennessee cotton plantation where Black convicts picked cotton for no pay.
 A founding member of its board of directors was Maurice Sigler, the former chairman of the United States Board of Parole.
 The initial investment came from Jack C. Massey, co-founder of the Hospital Corporation of America.
 An early investor prior to the IPO was Vanderbilt University Law School, where Beasley had completed his Juris Doctor degree.
 Additionally, the Tennessee Valley Authority was another early financial backer.

 CCA, CoreCivic's predecessor, was launched amid the 1980's Tennessee prison crisis, when a federal judge ruled the state prisons "unfit for human habitation" due to lack of medical care, overcrowding and violent outbreaks.
 Beasley's goal was to solve the prison crisis and make a big profit at the same time.